pokui/nsrc-gns3/docs/scripted-setup/index.md

 ports](../networking/#reconfigure-external-ports) in the manual setup instructions.

+!!!
+Note
+    The script saves your LAN/WAN settings in a file `gns3setup.conf` so you don't have to re-enter them when re-running the script.
+Delete this file if you want to make a different selection.

 # Review and reboot server

-The changes, in particular network changes, won't take effect until you reboot the server.
+The network changes won't take effect until you reboot the server.
 You may wish to inspect the modified files first.

 If your existing Internet uplink is on the LAN port then you'll have to move it to the WAN port while the machine is rebooting.

 # Next steps

+Once this is completed, test your [classroom network](../networking/#classroom-network)
+- you should be able to connect a laptop and get a 192.168.122.x IP address and access the Internet via the WAN uplink on the server.

-Once this is completed, you can skip straight to [GNS3 Client](../gns3-client/).
+Once you are happy that this is working, you can skip straight to [GNS3 Client](../gns3-client/) and then load the [NOC topology](../topology/noc/).